 Explore our projects.

-We have worked very closely with the University of Queensland on cutting-edge research and projects.
+We have worked very closely with a number of Universities on cutting-edge research and projects.

 Recreation of the Rose Theatre